wp-plugins/visual-form-builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 1.3 =
+New, faster way to add form items and ability to customize Confirmation.
+Fix for validation on security field.

 = 1.2.1 =
 Recommended update immediately!
 Fix for bug where entries table does not install.